mauricechiodo/eim-case-studies/course/finance/libor/Scandal/index.md

 entitled "Libor Fog: Bankers Cast Doubt On Key Rate Amid Crisis" was published by Wall street Journal [6].
 The article opens with:

   *"One of the most important barometers of the world's financial health could be sending false signals.
-  In a development that has implications for borrowers everywhere, from Russian oil producers to homeowners in Detroit, bankers and traders are expressing concerns that the London inter-bank offered rate, known as Libor, is becoming unreliable.*
+  In a development that has implications for borrowers everywhere, from Russian oil producers to homeowners in Detroit, bankers and traders are expressing concerns that the London inter-bank offered rate, known as Libor, is becoming unreliable."*

 This was the first time the public were made aware that there was an issue with Libor.